phievo/phievo/docs/source/analyse.rst

 notebook <https://jupyter.org>`__.

-All the functions described previously can be used directly in a jupyter notebook but the *Notebook* class increases the usability by handling the dependencies between widgets.
+All the functions described previously can be used directly in a jupyter notebook but the *Notebook* class improves the usability by handling the dependencies between widgets.
 For instance you want the module in charge of plotting a network's layout to be disabled as long as a Seed and a Network have not been selected.

 A Notebook object serves as a container for all the available modules you can use in the jupyter notebook.
 A module contains the material to